MicrosoftLearning/mslearn-databricks/Instructions/Exercises/LA-01-Explore-Azure-Databricks.md

     > **Note**: You may be asked to accept the terms and conditions before using the Databricks Assistant.

-1. In the Assistant panel, type the question `How do I create a notebook?` and submit it.
-The Assistant will provide a response explaining how to create a new notebook in Azure Databricks.
+1. In the Assistant panel, type the question `What is a Spark dataframe?` and submit it.
+The Assistant will provide a response explaining what dataframes are and how they are used in Spark.

 1. Try asking the Assistant a data-related question.
 Type `Show me only products with a price over 100` and submit it.
 The Assistant will generate SQL or Python code to filter the data based on your request.